Deardorff's Glossary of International Economics

 Import-export company A firm whose business consists mainly of international trade: buying goods in one country and selling them in another, thus both exporting and importing.
 Same as export-import company.

-Import license The license to import under an import quota or under exchange controls.
+Import license The permit, or license, to import under an import quota or under exchange controls.

 Import licensing See licensing.